 Instant Pot Borscht makes for excellent leftovers because it can be served hot or cold.
 Borscht is traditionally garnished with a dollop of sour cream and fresh dill.
 It is also often served with hard boiled eggs.

-If you’re a soup lover like me, try out these amazing Instant Pot soup recipes:
+If you’re a soup lover like me, try out these healthy soup recipes:

 FAQ About Borscht

 A borscht is a rich vegetable soup that has beets, cabbage, and potatoes.